Does Pilotsmith offer introductory flights?

 Are these sight-seeing joy rides?

-No, the purpose to introduce the concepts of flight and provide a miniaturized lesson.
-You will, however, see many Green Bay sites including Lambeau Field but the purpose of these flights is to give you a small taste of general aviation and what is involved in becoming a private pilot.
+No, the purpose to introduce the concepts of flight and provide a miniaturized flight lesson.
+You The purpose of these flights is to give you a small taste of general aviation and what is involved in becoming a private pilot.
 We are a flight school and our ultimate goal is to ensure that you learn something while having a good time.

 Do I have to buy an airplane after being a private pilot?